-Why Should a First Time Rental Owner Hire Property Management?
+Why Should a First Time Rental Owner Hire Property Management? – Onerent Review

-Even for those owners with only one property in their portfolio, self-managing a property is easier said than done.
-Sure you can do all of your homework ahead of time and get a good idea of how the process should look, but planning and executing are two completely different beasts.
-Russell Hamilton used to think that self-managing was the most practical path to take with his newly acquired rental in Redwood City, but soon realized that his time was better spent at his Wells Fargo job or with family.
+Even for those owners with only one property in their portfolio, self-managing a property looks easier on paper.
+Sure you can do all of your homework ahead of time and get a good idea of how the process would look, but planning and executing are two completely different beasts.
+Russell Hamilton used to think self-managing his rental was what he preferred.
+He soon realized that his time was better spent at his job at Wells Fargo or with family.

 Eventually, he found himself running out of strategies to effectively attract and screen renters.
-He posted ads on Craigslist and nailed a FOR RENT sign in the lawn for two months with no success.
+He posted ads on Craigslist and nailed a FOR RENT sign on the lawn for two months with no success.
 Then, he got a call from a Onerent market specialist offering to perform a free rent analysis on the troublesome property.
-“I’m running out of options” he thought, “so why not”?
+“I’m running out of options,” he thought, “so why not”?

-Within the first two weeks of move-in, even newly purchased homes usually have a few minor maintenance items that need to be addressed.
-Because Russell and his wife had purchased the duplex with the intention of renting it out, Onerent proactively took care of these issues before the new renters moved in.
+Even newly purchased homes usually have a few minor maintenance items that need to be addressed.
+As Russell and his wife purchased the duplex with the intention of renting it out, there were some minor maintenance work that had to be done two weeks prior to move-in.
+Onerent proactively took care of these issues before the new renters moved in.